The History of the Valley of the Boars

 The Church and its lands in the parish were held by Oseney Abbey from the 12th century until the time of the Dissolution, when they were granted to the Dean and Chapter of Christ Church.
 The lease of the Rectory Farm estate was sold to the Wallers in 1790 who thus united the lands of the Turkdean and Lower Dean estates with Leygore and Rectory Farm and their Farmington estate.
 This lease passed with the other lands to the Willans in 1799, but on Thomas Willan’s death in 1828 the lease was unsellable and it remained in the hands of the Willans’ heirs until the lease was extinguished in 1880.
 After some years during which these lands were let from year to year, Christ Church sold the freehold of the Rectory Farm lands to W.A.
 Rixon in 1911, thus reuniting Rectory Farm with the Turkdean and Lower Dean estates once again.
-However, following Rixon’s death in 1948 the land and farmhouse were sold to Geoffrey Milne and subsequently passed to the Johnsons and then in to the ownership of Peter & Jo England from 1961 until 1968 when the present owners, Giles and Annie Daniels, purchased the farmhouse and some of the former Rectory lands.
+However, following Rixon’s death in 1948 the land and farmhouse were sold to Geoffrey Milne and subsequently passed to the Johnsons and then in to the ownership of Peter & Jo England from 1961 until 1968 when the present owner, Giles Daniels, purchased the farmhouse and some of the former Rectory lands through Edgebarne Trust.

 Mixing the Estates